osandov/drgn/docs/api_reference.rst

 .. exception:: FileFormatError

-    This is error raised when a file cannot be parsed according to its expected format (e.g., ELF or DWARF).
+    This error is raised when a file cannot be parsed according to its expected format (e.g., ELF or DWARF).

+.. exception:: MissingDebugInfoError

+    This error is raised when one or more files in a program do not have debug information.